History of Guyana: Founding of the PAC and PPP

 From its first victory in the 1950 municipal election, the PPP gathered momentum.
 However, the party's often strident anticapitalist and socialist message made the British government uneasy.
 Colonial officials showed their displeasure with the PPP in 1952 when, on a regional tour, the Jagans were designated prohibited immigrants in Trinidad and Grenada.
+The previous year, Jagan wrote a letter to the Czechoslovak Communist Party, with a request for assistance from the party, and would visit Czechoslavkia in August 1951.

 A British commission in 1950 recommended universal adult suffrage and the adoption of a ministerial system for British Guiana.
 The commission also recommended that power be concentrated in the executive branch, that is, the office of the governor.
 These reforms presented British Guiana's parties with an opportunity to participate in national elections and form a government, but maintained power in the hands of the British-appointed chief executive.
 This arrangement rankled the PPP, which saw it as an attempt to curtail the party's political power.